 • Data transfer rates are nowhere near as high as a good wired LAN.

 • Wi-Fi enabled laptop power levels similar to mobile phone handsets.

 • Wireless headsets, games consoles, Bluetooth-enabled devices and many other gadgets use this same system, albeit at lower power levels.
-Game consoles like the X-box and Wii transmit microwaves even when switched off.
+Some game consoles like the X-box transmit microwaves even when apparently switched off.

 • Some Wi-Fi routers act as ‘femtocells’ for other mobile phone or Wi-Fi users and may be transmitting at high levels without your knowledge.